Friday 23 August 2024

 BOOK REVIEW-Endell Street.
 The Women who ran Britain’s Trailblazing Military Hospital

 Based on research from numerous sources and woven together into an engaging narrative, this former Radio Four ‘Book of the Week’ by Wendy Moore tells the story of the Endell Street Military Hospital – the only hospital in England ever to be run and staffed entirely by women, located in the parish of St Giles-in-the-Fields.
+Wendy Moore will be giving a talk for The St Giles Society on Wednesday 20th November 2024 at 7pm at St Giles-in-the-Fields.
+Tickets £5 available at this link.

 Introducing Flora Murray and Louisa Garrett-Anderson (partners in work and in their personal lives) who met as militant suffragettes and went on to lead the hospital, the first part of the book charts their experience running a military hospital for the French Red Cross - first in Paris, then a second hospital in Wimereux near Boulogne.
 They had offered their services to the British military authorities, but a combination of their militant past and attitudes towards women doctors at the time, meant their proposal was rejected.
-Until the casualties started to mount and their reputation for running an efficient operation in France grew; then they were persuaded to return to London and to open a hospital on the site of the former St Giles Workhouse at the top of Endell Street (today the site is a residential block known as Dyott Court).
+Until the casualties started to mount and their reputation for running an efficient operation in France grew; then they were persuaded to return to London and to open a hospital on the site of the former St Giles Workhouse at the top of Endell Street (today the site is a residential block known as Dudley Court).

 The hospital was not named after St Giles (Flora and Louisa rejecting male names); each ward was named after a female saint.